It gets tiring, doesn’t it, not being you?

 You’re always ‘on’.

-When you’re not being yourself, you’re performing.
-Holding tension in your body.
-Managing how you’re seen.
+When you’re not being yourself, you’re performing, acting, holding tension in your body, managing how you’re seen.
 It’s exhausting to keep that mask in place.
+Bone-deep exhaustion.

 You second-guess every move.